shotgunsoftware/tk-core/docs/utils.rst

     - macOS: ``~/Library/Caches/Shotgun/desktop/config/config.ini``
     - Linux: ``~/shotgun/desktop/config/config.ini``

+    Note that the ``SHOTGUN_HOME`` environment variable can impact the location of the Shotgun Toolkit preferences file.

 .. note::
     When the http proxy is not specified in this file, the Shotgun Toolkit will try to retrieve the operating system http proxy.